thuliteio/doks/content/docs/deployments/deploy-with-mongo/index.md

   --name observer-js-demo observertc/observer-js-demo:latest
 ```

-### 3. Initiate a Call
+### 2. Initiate a Call

 Go to `localhost:9090` in your browser, `Start` a call and then `Start Collection`.
 In the browser console window you should see no errors

-### 4. Check the reports
+### 3. Check the reports

 Open a new window in your browser, and go to `localhost:8081`.
 Authenticate yourself with the
-admin username and password you setup in the docker-compose file (admin/password).
+admin username and password you set in the docker-compose file (admin/password).
 Once you entered, you should see the `reports` database, inside which you found all reports
 observer generated for the call you initiated.

 ## Tweaks

-The following customization is known regarding to the mongo sink.
+The following customizations are known regarding the mongo sink.

 ### Setup collection names